Kimmy Repond

 Kimmy Vivienne Repond (born 18 October 2006) is a Swiss figure skater.
-She is the 2023 European bronze medalist, the 2022 CS Budapest Trophy silver medalist, the 2022 CS Ice Challenge bronze medalist and the 2023 Swiss national silver medalist.
+She is the 2023 European bronze medalist, a four-time ISU Challenger Series medalist, and a two-time Swiss national champion.

-Repond finished seventh at the 2022 World Junior Championships and is a two-time (2020, 2022) Swiss junior national champion.
+Repond finished seventh at both the 2022 and 2023 World Junior Championships, and is a two-time (2020, 2022) Swiss junior national champion.

 Personal life

 Repond was born on 18 October 2006 in Basel, Switzerland, to father René, a management consultant, and mother Claudia, a lawyer.
 She has three sisters – Sidonie, Jérômie, and Caline – all of whom have competed in figure skating.
-In addition to skating, Repond is also an amateur model.
 She plans to pursue a career in medicine once she retires from competitive skating.
+Repond attended a British school in Switzerland, which she graduated from in 2023, and speaks fluent German and English.

 Career

 2021–22 season: International junior debut

 Repond made her international and ISU Junior Grand Prix debut at the 2021 JGP Slovakia in September, coached by her older sister Jérômie.
 She finished eighth in both segments to place eighth overall and did not receive a second assignment.
 She competed at three more international junior B events in the fall, taking the title at both the 2021 Trophée Métropole Nice and the 2021 NRW Trophy, and placing second at the 2021 Santa Claus Cup behind Nina Pinzarrone of Belgium.

 Repond claimed her second Swiss junior national title in late January 2022 by a 27-point margin over second-place finisher Sarina Joos and was later assigned to the Swiss women's berth at the 2022 World Junior Championships.
 At Junior Worlds, held in Tallinn, Estonia, in April, Repond placed eighth in the short program and seventh in the free skate to finish seventh overall.
 She was the highest-finishing European junior woman in the event.